 The word “hallowed” in the Greek means “holy.”
 Jesus is encouraging us to talk about Him at the start of our prayer and not about ourselves.
 This is good for us.
 We need to remember the characteristics of God.
 It is interesting that Jesus selected “holy.”
 He used one of the characteristics of God that is true only of Him.
 Only God is holy.
 Jesus did not pick love.
 He could have, but He did not.
 We know about love.
 We practice love, but sometimes we do not.
 He could have used “kindness,” but He did not.
 We are kind but not always.
 No, Jesus used a characteristic of God that is totally unique to Him.
 When we pray, we can include other characteristics about God such as: He is all-wise, all-powerful, all-knowing, loving, present everywhere, and infinite.

 Notice that Jesus assumed that God hears us.
 God hears every prayer that is made to Him: believer and non-believer.
 Recently, I was asked if God refuses to hear the prayer of those who sin, including sinning Christians.
 The answer is that God hears every prayer.
-He knows even our thoughts (Ps.
-139:2).
-But scripture does teach that God will not answer the prayers of those who do not repent of their sins (Ps 66:18).
+He knows even our thoughts (Psalm 139:2).
+But scripture does teach that God will not answer the prayers of those who do not repent of their sins (Psalm 66:18).
 But to those who do not believe in Him and then turn and seek Him, He will listen.
 He is interested in the heart.
 A heart that is content with its sin has a problem.

 Your Will Be Done